-Loan Modi ifications Made to Borrow ers Ex periencing Finan cial Difficulty Year Ended December 31, 2022 (dollars in thousands) Interest Ra ate Reduction Co est Rate Reduction and Extension Loan Type: Ar nortized Cost Basis % of Total Class of Financing Receivable Aı mortized Cost Basis % of Total Class of Financing Receivable Private Education Loans \$ 30,569 0.14 % \$ 295,547 1.37 % Total \$ 30,569 0.14 % \$ 295,547 1.37 %
+Loan Modifications Made to Borrow ers Experi encing Financial Dif ficulty Year Ended December 31, 2022 (dollars in thousands) Interest Rat te Reduction Con Rate Reduction and Term Loan Type: Amortiz ed Cost Basis % of Total Class of Financing Receivable Amort ized Cost Basis % of Total Class of Financing Receivable Private Education Loans \$ 30,569 0.14 % \$ 295,547 1.37 % Total \$ 30,569 0.14 % \$ 295,547 1.37 %

-The following table describes the financial effect of the modifications made to loans whose borrowers are experiencing financial difficulty:
+The following tables describe the financial effect of the modifications made to loans whose borrowers are experiencing financial difficulty:

-Year Ended Dece mber 31, 2022 Interes st Rate Reduction ion - Interest Rate and Term Extension Loan Type Financial Effect Loan Type Financial Effect Private Education Loans Reduced average contractual rate from 11.12% to 4.00% Private Education Loans Added a weighted average 10.40 years to the life of loans Reduced average contractual rate from 10.57% to 4.00%
+Year Ended Dec ember 31, 2023 In terest Rate Reduction Combination - Interest Rate Reduction and Term Extension Loan Type Financial Effect Loan Type Financial Effect Private Education Loans Reduced average contractual rate from 13.37% to 4.00% Private Education Loans Added a weighted average 10.20 years the life of loans Reduced average contractual rate from 12.92% to 4.00% Year Ended Dec ember 31, 2022 In terest Rate Reduction Combination - Interest Rate Reduction and Term Extension Loan Type Financial Effect Loan Type Financial Effect Private Education Loans Reduced average contractual rate from 11.12% to 4.00% Private Education Loans Added a weighted average 10.40 years t the life of loans Reduced average contractual rate from 10.57% to 4.00%

 Private Education Loans are charged off at the end of the month in which they reach 120 days delinquent or otherwise when the loans are classified as a loss by us or our regulator.
 Therefore, the amortized cost basis of the loan is reduced by the uncollectible amount and the allowance for credit losses is adjusted by the same amount.
-See Note 2,

-"Significant Accounting Policies - Allowance for Credit Losses - Allowance for Private Education Loan Losses, and - Allowance for FFELP Loan Losses" in this Form 10-K for a more detailed discussion.
+See Note 2, "Significant Accounting Policies - Allowance for Credit Losses - Allowance for Private Education Loan Losses, and - Allowance for FFELP Loan Losses" in this Form 10-K for a more detailed discussion.